 Try to be specific in your answer.
 It is not enough saying that you can work with Excel.
 Elaborate on it.
 Explain how long you’ve been working with it, and how exactly it helped you in your work.
 Tell them about the analyses you conducted with the help of various mathematical and statistical functionality Excel offers even to basic users.

 Once talking about Excel, you can also mention other software programs you can work with.
 Be it MS Word, MS PowerPoint, Outlook, or even more sophisticated applications.
 You should always try to connect it with the job, explaining how your knowledge of this or that application will help you while assisting the program managers and other staff members.
+You can check 7 sample answers to this question here.

 Describe a situation when you had to work on multiple projects at the same time.
 How did you prioritize?